 She finally found solace in his remembrance,

-In her fear of being forgotten, memories were her repentance.
+In the fear of being forgotten, her memories served remedy.